Music industry facts can tell you a lot about how the business of music works and who’s making the money.

-Digital sales have risen to as high as 60 percent of all music sales in some territories, resulting in the digital marketplace overtaking the industry by storm.
+Digital sales have risen to as high as 60% of all music sales in some territories, resulting in the digital marketplace overtaking the industry by storm.
+Non-digital music sales demonstrates some growth but is near non-existent compared to what’s happening digitally.

-More people are flocking to streaming services to consume music, resulting in other ways on consumption being on the downward slope.
+More people are flocking to streaming services like Spotify to consume music, resulting in other ways of consumption being on the downward slope.
+That said, despite CD sales and digital albums being down, vinyl records sales are up.

-Analyzing weekly audio streaming, the number of individual streams continue to rise with each month that passes, something that many in the industry already know.
+Analyzing weekly audio streaming, the number of individual streams on Spotify and other sites continue to rise with each month that passes, something that many in the industry already know.
+There is no end-point in sight with streaming still going in full force for the foreseeable future.

-Remember those massive compilation albums that used to do huge numbers in the 1990s – though they still sell, the juggernaut that they once were is no longer a fact of life.
+Remember those massive compilation albums that used to do huge numbers in the 1990s?
+Though they still sell, the juggernaut that they once were is no longer a fact of life.
+Compilation albums are no longer profitable for any company, as more consumers have moved to make-your-own playlists.

-Due to the album market experiencing slow growth, compilation albums have actually risen in percentage of market share, rising from 21 percent in 2012 to as high as 27 percent in 2018.
+Due to the album market experiencing slow growth, compilation albums have actually risen in percentage of market share, however, rising from 21 percent of all album sales in 2012 to as high as 27 percent in 2018.

-After vinyl sales reached an all-time low in 2007, every year since then has seen vinyl records experience growth.
+After vinyl sales reached an all-time low in 2007, every year since then, vinyl records have experienced growth.
 This past year, vinyl sales saw the highest amount of units sold internationally since the 1980s.
 This marks a key trend for artists in vinyl-friendly categories of music.

-Percentage of units in vinyl LP sales reveals that less than 37 percent of vinyl sales came from new releases (i.e. music released in the past two years).
+Percentage of units in vinyl LP sales reveals that less than 37% of vinyl sales came from new releases (i.e. music released in the past two years).
 The rest of vinyl sales are being generated from older albums (i.e. pre-2015).

 Delving into album sales by gender, it’s revealed that male solo artists sell the most albums with approximately 41 percent of all album sales being attributed to them.
 Next in line are male groups with 35 percent of all album sales, female solo artists with 17 percent, male-female groups at 4 percent, and female girl groups only comprising 3 percent of total album sales.